 Ionizing Radiation hazards include radioactive materials (RAM) used in biological research, analytical and diagnostic x-ray equipment, and sealed sources.
 Ionizing radiation can cause damage to human cells through ionization, or removal of electrons from a molecule or atom.
 At high levels, ionizing radiation can cause cellular death (possibly leading to tissue or organ damage).
 At lower levels, ionization can cause damage to cellular DNA, increasing the risk of cancer.

-PIs or researchers planning to work with RAM must complete a Radiation User Authorization Form, and they must have submitted a Project Review Form.
+PIs or researchers planning to work with RAM must complete a Radiation User Authorization Form, and they must have submitted a Radiation Registration form.
 All PIs or researchers must also complete an 8-hour radiation safety training course and a hands-on radiation safety session.

 Non-ionizing Radiation hazards include lasers, ultraviolet lamps, and low frequency radiation (e.g., radios and microwaves).
 Even though radiation from these sources is non-ionizing, they can still be dangerous – severe eye damage, skin burns, or internal organ damage can occur as a result of overexposure to non-ionizing radiation.